stressGC/NodeJS-Inference-Engine/README.md

 ## V] Results

-All the current computing steps will be printed in console for each forest.
+The current state of the forest will be printed live in your console.

 ![Screenshot of a result](https://github.com/stressGC/python-backtracking-CSP-sudoku-solver/blob/master/img/result.png "Screenshot of a result")